 - Pertussis vaccine can be given at the same time as influenza vaccine but, to avoid compromising the passive protection to the infant, this should not be used as a reason to give pertussis vaccination outside of the recommended period.
-This temporary programme is described in more detail in Chapter 24 and in Vaccination against pertussing (whooping cough) for pregnant women.

 - From 2016, the routine antenatal testing of women for rubella susceptibility ceased.
 Pregnant women should have their vaccine status checked during or after pregnancy, for example at the post-natal check, and be offered any outstanding doses of MMR soon after delivery.